chaohong-ai/ai-auto-work/README.md

 **Q: How does context repair work?**
 A: When Codex identifies a recurring class of issue (not a one-off mistake), the workflow writes the constraint into `.ai/` — the shared knowledge base loaded at the start of every future run.
 The same class of error won't recur.

 ---

+## Usage Tips

+- Prefer `/fast-auto-work` for direct small edits, but switch to `/auto-work` as soon as the change touches routing, contracts, architecture files, or multiple top-level domains.
+- Keep the workspace clean before running `/fast-auto-work`.
+It aborts by default on a dirty worktree; `FAST_AUTO_WORK_ALLOW_DIRTY=1` is for debugging only and disables auto-commit.
+- Put stable requirement context in `Docs/Version/{version_id}/{feature_name}/idea.md`, then add only the delta in the command arguments.
+The fast path merges both inputs.
+- Let the fast path fail closed.
+If it detects out-of-scope changes, it writes an escalation file and points back to `/auto-work` or `/manual-work` instead of guessing.
+- Use `FAST_AUTO_WORK_COMMIT=1` only when you explicitly want a local commit after gates pass.
+Default behavior is verification without auto-commit.
+- Tune `CLAUDE_MODEL_CODE`, `FAST_AUTO_WORK_CLI_TIMEOUT`, and `FAST_AUTO_WORK_PREFLIGHT_TTL` when you need a different model, longer single-call timeout, or shorter preflight cache.

+---